Strategies

 Handlers

-class which may perform actions based on different types of events or on state changes.
+Handlers are methods on the Strategy class that perform actions based on events or state changes.

-The purpose of having multiple handlers for similar types of events is to provide flexibility in handling granularity.
-This means that you can choose to respond to specific events with a dedicated handler, or use a more generic handler to react to a range of related events (using typical switch statement logic).
-The handlers are called in sequence from the most specific to the most general.
+Multiple handlers exist for similar event types to give you control over granularity.
+Respond to a specific event with a dedicated handler, or use a generic handler for a range of related events (using typical switch statement logic).
+The system calls handlers in sequence from most specific to most general.

 Stateful actions